go-extras/websocket/README.md

 ### Protocol Compliance

-The Gorilla WebSocket package passes the server tests in the [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) using the application in the [examples/autobahn subdirectory](https://github.com/go-extras/websocket/tree/master/examples/autobahn).
+The Go-Extras WebSocket package passes the server tests in the [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) using the application in the [examples/autobahn subdirectory](https://github.com/go-extras/websocket/tree/master/examples/autobahn).

+### Contribution
+Contributions are welcome!
+Please feel free to submit any issues or pull requests.

+### License
+This module is licensed under the BSD-2-Clause License.
+See the [LICENSE](LICENSE) file for details.